jails-org/jails-org.github.io/docs/components.md

 ## A Note about Code Design

-The `Jails` register function takes 3 arguments, the first is the `name`, second is the High-Order `Function`, and the third is `dependencies` which we'll cover it later.
+The `Jails` register function takes 3 arguments, the first is the `name`, second is the component `Function`, and the third is `dependencies` which we'll cover it later.

 So, to be more concise I suggest you to always keep your registration in your entry point main file, and your components in a separate one.
 In that way you can save some boilerplate and keep your code cleaner.